Isotopes of potassium

 Naturally occurring radioactive ^{40}K decays with a half-life of 1.248×109 years.
-89% of those decays are to stable ^{40}Ca by beta decay, whilst 11% are to ^{40}Ar by either electron capture or positron emission. has the longest known half life for any positron-emitter nuclide.
+89% of those decays are to stable ^{40}Ca by beta decay, whilst 11% are to ^{40}Ar by either electron capture or positron emission.
+This latter decay branch has produced an isotopic abundance of argon on Earth which differs greatly from that seen in gas giants and stellar spectra. ^{40}K has the longest known half-life for any positron-emitting nuclide.
 The long half-life of this primordial radioisotope is caused by a highly spin-forbidden transition: ^{40}K has a nuclear spin of 4, while both of its decay daughters are even–even isotopes with spins of 0.